cysouw/diathesis/text/c06_prepositions.md

 ### [ NP | –P ] Nominative drop+governed preposition {#sec:prepositions-nominative-drop}

 With verbs like *abhängen von* 'depend on' the nominative can be dropped, and a valency-simulating pronoun *es* is inserted [@next a,b].
 This pronoun *es* is not referential with verbs like this.
-For an apparently similar verb like *zeugen von* 'to be evidence of' this is different [@next c,d]: with this verb the pronoun *es* can only be interpreted referentially ('phoric'), so it does not belong in this class.
+For an apparently similar verb like *zeugen von* 'to be evidence of' this is different [@next c,d]: with this verb the pronoun *es* can only be interpreted referentially ("phoric"), so it does not belong in this class.

 ::: ex
 a.
 Mein Leben hängt von dir ab.